saleemullahkhansaleem/hss/README.md

 ## About

-Syed Hanif Shah is focused on providing unmatched assistance to clients through quality service, strategic partnerships, and customized solutions.
+HS Secretariat is focused on providing unmatched assistance to clients through quality service, strategic partnerships, and customized solutions.
 This project represents CAPUT's digital presence, outlining their history, values, and services offered.

 ### Website URL